joshua-seals/appstore-testing/README.md

 - appstore:(short-commit-sha)
 - appstore:vX.X.X

-Linting Action:

-Inline comments within the code such as #noqa: F401 are necessary items that instruct the linter to bypass or perform a special action for specific sections of code. ***DO NOT DELETE these inline comments.

-## Packaging

-Appstore is packaged as a Docker image.
-It is a non-root container, meaning the user is not a superuser.
-It packages a frontend copied from [helx-ui](https://hub.docker.com/repository/docker/helxplatform/helx-ui).

 ### Releases

-Following Semver, (major, minor, patch); containers will be tagged accordingly.
+Releases are also automated following the semver specification ('major', 'minor','patch') for the project when merging `develop` branch to `master`.

+A new tag solidifying the semver version of the new release is first generated, then a github release object will be created with release notes highlighting major, minor, patches along with contributors for each release.

+The template for the release notes may be found [here](https://github.com/helxplatform/appstore/blob/develop/.github/release.yml)

+#### CI/CD HouseKeeping

+Inline comments within the code such as `#noqa: F401` are necessary items that instruct the linter to bypass or perform a special action for specific sections of code. ***PLEASE DO NOT DELETE these inline comments.

 ## Deployment